ASG72/pyware/README.md

 An open tool for system inpection using python.
 Users can check files being accessed on realtime by each processes.
 New feature are coming such as checking process cheksums with virustotal api.
 Currently web based gui is used to avoid gui lagging when showing chunks of data.

+file.py- for checking files
+process.py - for checking processes

 # Installation
 Linux update soon